-Only a native Russian can interpret for the outside world the awful conditions in his country after four years of Communistic terror.
+Only a native Russian can interpret for the outside world the awful conditions in his country after four years of Comthe awtil conditions in his country after four years of Communistic terror.
 Others are deliberately deceived by Bolshevistic propaganda.
 Lt.
 Boris Brasol, who addressed the Men's Club on Nov.
 24, is a former officer of the Imperial Russian Army, an attorney by profession, who served for a time as Assistant District Attorney at Petrograd.
-His revelations of Soviet misrule were intensely interesting as a record of total Lt.
-Brasol predicts increasing famine, pestilence and death for millions of his unfortunate countrymen in spite of efforts for relief from this country and elsewhere. the remedy to be in counter-revolution, a difficult project to initiate under the present tyrannical oligarchy.
+His revelations of Soviet misrule were intensely interesting as a record of total failure.
+Lt.
+Brasol predicts increasing famine, pestilence and death for millions of his unfortunate countrymen in spite of efforts for relief from this country and elsewhere.
+He believes efforts for relief from this country and elsewhere. the remedy to be in counter-revolution, a difficult project to initiate under the present tyrannical oligarchy